 Besides lines, you will notice the intense amount of security in place around the White House and the Capitol, as well as a profusion of vehicle barriers.
 A tightly secured underground visitor center at the Capitol, which opened in late 2008, was built in great part to safeguard members of Congress as well as all who work for them.
 Greater numbers of police and security officers are on duty around and inside government buildings, the memorials, and the Metro.

 Just because so many police are around, you shouldn’t let your guard down.
 Washington, like any urban area, has a criminal element, so it’s important to stay alert and take normal safety precautions.

-Ask your hotel front-desk staff or the city’s tourist office if you’re in doubt about which neighborhoods are safe.
+See “The Neighborhoods in Brief” section to get a better idea of where you might feel most comfortable.
+Ask hotel front-desk staff or the city’s tourist office if you’re in doubt about which neighborhoods are safe.

 Avoid deserted areas, especially at night, and don’t go into public parks at night unless there’s a concert or a similar occasion that will attract a crowd.